Knowledge Base

 Clear answers about local-first C2PA verification, trust statuses, page scanning, test certificates and custom workflows.

-Does C2PA Signer upload my files?
+Does ProvSeal upload my files?

 Does No credentials mean fake?